hadashiA/VContainer/README.md

 // The LifetimeScope generated inside this block will have the specified parent using (LifetimeScope.PushParent(parent))
 {
-    // If this scene has a LifetimeScope, its parent will be `current`. var loading = SceneManager.LoadSceneAsync("...", LoadSceneMode.Additive);
+    // If this scene has a LifetimeScope, its parent will be `parent`. var loading = SceneManager.LoadSceneAsync("...", LoadSceneMode.Additive);
     while (!loading.isDone)
     {